Xilinx/Embedded-Design-Tutorials/Zynq7000-EDT/docs/5-using-hp-port.md

 ## Running Linux CDMA Application Using the Vitis Software Platform

-Detailed steps on running Linux on the target board are outlined in [Chapter 6: Linux Booting and](#chapter-6) [Debug in the Vitis Software Platform](#chapter-6).
-If you are not comfortable running Linux, run through the [Chapter 6: Linux Booting and Debug in the Vitis Software Platform](#chapter-6) examples prior to running this example.
+Detailed steps on running Linux on the target board are outlined in [Linux Booting and Debug in the Vitis
+Software Platform](#6-linux-booting-debug.md).
+If you are not comfortable running Linux, run through the [Linux Booting and Debug in the Vitis Software Platform](#6-linux-booting-debug.md) examples prior to running this example.
 Running a Linux OS based application is composed of the following steps: